Danack/LowMemoryClassloader/README.md

 Although sort of optimization for figuring out where the files for classes exist is needed (as file_exists() calls are too darn slow, and must be avoided at all costs) we really ought to do better than using up that much memory.

+Also, Composer does not cache where the files for classes are that it doesn't install.
+E.g. all generated classes that you use in a project have a `file_exists()` call made for each request.
+The LowMemoryClassloader caches this away.

 How it works
 ============